anirudhhkaushik/heart-disease-prediction/README.md

 ## Project Overview

-In this Project I will try to unleash useful insights using this heart disease datasets and will perform feature selection to build Soft Voting Ensemble model by combining the power of best performing machine learning algorithms.
+In this Project, I will extract useful insights from the heart disease dataset and perform feature selection to build a Soft Voting Ensemble model that combines the strengths of the best-performing machine learning algorithms.

-This Project is divided into 13 major steps which are as follows:
+This Project is divided into 13 major steps, which are as follows:

 1. [Data description](#data-desc)
 2. [Importing Libraries & setting up environment](#imp-lib)